 How do I apply for financial aid?

-All applicants to the full-time MBA program whose applications are complete by January 15 are automatically considered for scholarships and graduate assistantships when the Admissions Committee evaluates the application for admission.
+All applicants to the Part-Time MBA program whose applications are complete by the February priority deadline are automatically considered for scholarships.
 Award notifications are extended simultaneously with the offers of admission.

 US citizens and permanent residents are encouraged to apply for additional financial aid in the form of loans.
 Click here for more information on financial assistance.